fabltd/Apigee-labs/2-API First Design with OpenAPI/instructions/en.md

 16. In the dropdown, select **AM-SetCORSHeader** and click **Add**.

-17. In the development panel, locate the policy inside the preflow and click the **AM-remove-suffix** link.
+17. In the development panel, locate the policy inside the preflow and click the **AM-SetCORSHeader** link.

 18. Replace all the XML with the following.